JoaoF17/Python_projects/README.md

 ## Pong game
 Classic Pong game, where the ball bounces between two paddles, and each player (2 players) control a paddle.

+## Frogger
+Frogger game, where the player has to cross the road without being hit by the cars.
+Each time the player crosses the road he moves up a level and the cars increase speed.